bonocore/EveryActivityTimeline/README.md

 - [x] Edit activities
 - [x] Delete activity
 - [ ] Add a "generate random activities" for demo purposes
-- [ ] Support objects other than Lead

 <p align="right">(<a href="#readme-top">back to top</a>)</p>